Macro-Deck-App/Macro-Deck-Extensions/IconPacks/README.md

 To publish your icon pack in the Macro Deck extension store, you have to create a GitHub repository for your icon pack.

-1. Make sure, your icon pack repoistory tree looks like this:
+1. Make sure, your icon pack repository tree looks like this:
     - (Optional) `ExtensionIcon.png` (64x64px)
     - `SomeIcon.png`
     - `AnotherIcon.png`